josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 Less useful as standalone evidence:

-> X people attended.
+> **X people attended.**

-Attendance tells us that training happened.
+Attendance establishes that an activity occurred.

-It does not tell us:
+It does not establish:

 > **what capability emerged.**

 ---

-## 🧠 58.
-Training failure can be evidence of training success
+## 63. 🧠 Training Failure Can Be Evidence Of Training Success

 This is counterintuitive enough to state plainly.